files-community/Website/src/routes/docs/contributing/translating/+page.md

 Are you sure you want to delete {0} from {1}?
 ```

-In this case, the first placeholder is for file name that user wants to delete and second one is for folder name that user wants to delete a file from.
+In this case, the first placeholder is for the file name that the user wants to delete and the second one is for the folder name that user wants to delete a file from.

 ## ICU message syntax

 You may see some strings that have programmatic syntax.
-It’s called [ICU message syntax](https://support.crowdin.com/icu-message-syntax), which is the standard syntax advanced by Unicode (and the parallel ISO 10646 standard) for efficiently processing text in any language and for maintaining text data integrity
+It’s called [ICU message syntax](https://support.crowdin.com/icu-message-syntax), which is the standard syntax advanced by Unicode (and the parallel ISO 10646 standard) for efficiently processing text in any language and for maintaining text data integrity.

 ### Pluralization